Night at the Museum: Production

 The building featured in the film, which was constructed on a sound stage in Burnaby, British Columbia, is based on the American Museum of Natural History in New York City, external shots of which were used in the movie.

-Trainers spent several weeks training Crystal, who plays the troublemaking monkey Dexter, to slap and bite Stiller in the film.
+Trainers spent several weeks training Crystal, who plays the troublemaking monkey Dexter, to slap and bite Ben Stiller in the film.

-Director Shawn Levy credited Ben Stiller for the ensemble cast: "When actors hear that Ben Stiller is in a movie they want to work with him.
+Director Shawn Levy credited Stiller for the ensemble cast: "When actors hear that Ben Stiller is in a movie they want to work with him.
 It['s] a high-water mark and it absolutely draws actors in and I'm convinced that's a big part of why we got this cast."